Sloan-Performing-Arts-Center/venue-audio/editing/editing.md

 I have added a few to this project, and you can add more to your own computer.

 - Add an image `img`
+- Add an image with specified width `wimg`
+- Add a centered image `cimg`
 - Add the table separator bar `tbl`
 - Make a blank line `nl`
 - Add a centered image `cimg`